Pathologic: Plot

-Regardless of the player's choice in player character, each of the three healers tries to uncover the source of a strange lethal sickness known as the "sand plague" that has befallen a small town.
+Regardless of the player's choice in player character, each of the three healers tries to uncover the source of a strange lethal sickness known as the "sand plague" that has befallen a small, remote town.
 Although players can play as each of them, there is only one base storyline, which is seen from the three different points of views of the chosen player character.
 Minor plot details will change depending on the player, and the ability to uncover some secrets depends on which character is being played.
 The player may also interact with the other two unchosen characters and discuss their progress throughout the game.

 The game's fluctuating economy represents the harsh forces of supply and demand in an isolated, disease-ridden town.
 All districts and major buildings of the town are named after body parts and biology.
-On the edge of town, there is a great building named Polyhedron, a physically impossible structure used as a fortress by children.
-On the opposite side lies an ominous cattle-slaughtering Abattoir, with the Apiary (later re-translated as "Termitary") next to it.
+On the edge of town, there is a great building named the Polyhedron, a physically impossible structure used as a fortress by children.
+On the opposite side lies an ominous cattle-slaughtering Abattoir, with a dormitory known as the Apiary (later re-translated as "Termitary") next to it.

 Each character has an assigned group of NPCs - their "Bound" - which they are tasked with keeping safe by completing the main quest every day.

 There are four endings available.
 Each playable character has a designated ending, although any of these three endings may be chosen if the player completes the optional task of keeping the other healer's Bound healthy by the meeting time on the 12th day.
 The Bachelor's ending allows the town to be destroyed, saving the miraculous Polyhedron.
 The Haruspex's ending destroys the Polyhedron to allow the production of a panacea, saving the town.
 The Devotress/Changeling's ending allows both the Polyhedron and the town to coexist, at the cost of sacrificing some of the townspeople.
 If the player is unable to keep all of their Bound safe, however, the town becomes overrun by pestilence in the fourth "Bad Ending".